zextras/tech-doc/source/carbonio/auth.rst

 Temporary Auth Link
 -------------------

-.. should this be added to the initial list?

 A typical user-management task that an administrator needs to carry out is to allow the first access to the company's infrastructure to a